isabella232/SC_VijaySharma/For Instructor/script.md

 ReplayKit records the screen and audio of your application.
 You can also add your own voice commentary or add your expressions using the the front facing camera to make your recordings personal or provide extra context.
 It allows your users to play back, scrub and trim their recordings and finally share the recordings to their favorite social networks and video streaming sites.
 ReplayKit generates high-quality HD recordings that will look great on TV's, websites and mobile devices.

-Although available in iOS 9, ReplayKit has added some great APIs in both iOS 10 and 11, allowing developers to live broadcast their recordings to service providers like Twitch.
+Although available in iOS 9, ReplayKit has added some great APIs in both iOS 10 and 11, allowing developers to live broadcast their recordings to service providers like Twitch or YouTube.
 Uncharacteristically, ReplayKit doesn't work in the iOS Simulator, so everything you'll see here will be shown on device.

 In this screencast, we'll be adding support for ReplayKit in the zombie/brain tic tac toe thriller, originally featured in the [GameplayKit: Artificial Intelligence](https://www.raywenderlich.com/146407/gameplaykit-tutorial-artificial-intelligence) tutorial.
 Thanks to Ryan Ackermann who originally wrote the tutorial.